Jump to section

 Advanced councils both in UK and internationally are already using these innovations in:

-• Public Health: use of national address gazetteer and unique property reference number to identify vulnerable people and match disparate datasets to aid epidemiology of COVID pandemic.
+- Public Health: use of national address gazetteer and unique property reference number to identify vulnerable people and match disparate datasets to aid epidemiology of the Covid pandemic.